TanukiSharp/UnityCoroutineToTask/README.md

     if (earlyBreak)
     {
-        yield break; // This is how you interrupt an enumerator method.
+        yield break; // This is how you interrupt an iterator method.
     }

     DoSomethingElse();